makinacorpus/corpus-dockerregistry/doc/Hack.md

 ## A note on makina-states images
 Mostly all makina-states based images:
   - use [circus](https://circus.readthedocs.org/en/latest/) to manage the processes inside the containers
+  - logrotate to rotate most system logs
   - vixie-cron, logrotate & sshd are launched alongside the app processes
   - sshd do not allow connections by default (no user password, & no keys in authorized_keys)

 ## Develop the code of this image

 ### The editor group